top of page

 A New Chapter of Healing

-Post breast cancer recovery isn’t only about being cancer-free — it’s about feeling unrestricted and normal again.
+Post-breast cancer recovery isn’t only about being cancer-free.
+It’s about feeling unrestricted and normal again.
 With the right guidance, scar tissue can soften, nerves can settle, lymph flow can be supported, and energy can return.

-No matter how long ago a surgery or cancer treatment was, it's never too late to support recovery, naturally and safely.
+No matter how long ago surgery or cancer treatment was, it's never too late to support recovery, naturally and safely.

-Lisa's Story:
+Lisa's Story: A Journey to Recovery

 After her breast cancer surgery and radiation two years ago, Lisa felt consistently bothered by the limitation in the movement of her arm.
-Her chest felt tight and restricted and the area would ache when she was trying to go to sleep.
-Simple tasks like hanging out the washing were difficult as movement was restricted, tight and painful.
+Her chest felt tight and restricted, and the area would ache when she was trying to go to sleep.
+Simple tasks like hanging out the washing were difficult as movement was restricted, tight, and painful.
 The skin around her scar was firm and tender, and she often described a pulling or “electric” feeling when she reached overhead.
-She had accepted it as her new normal — until she began Frequency Specific Microcurrent therapy.
+She had accepted it as her new normal—until she began Frequency Specific Microcurrent therapy.

-See if FSM might help you.
+See if FSM Might Help You

-Book a Free15 phone chat here.
+Book a free 15-minute phone chat here.

 Learn more about FSM here.